Materials & Suppliers

 Kolinsky sable brushes are particularly recommended if working with watercolour.

-Rosemary & Co produce an outstanding range of handmade brushes which are available by mail order/ online with delivery worldwide.
+Rosemary & Co (UK) produce an outstanding range of handmade brushes which are available by mail order/ online with delivery worldwide.

 Winsor & Newton produce the Series 7 & Series 7 Miniature ranges which are available from Ken Bromley Art Supplies(UK) and Dick Blick (US) amongst others.